dhuime/LOccam/README.md

 CHAN and  ALT   and is idealy suited for concurrent programming in the hobbyist world of Arduino.

-Installation of LOccam in  Arduino's IDE requires you  copy  the following files in the libraries folder :
+Installation of LOccam in  Arduino's IDE

 First of all you must download Bill Greiman's version of FreeRTOS .

+Then copy the folowing folders in Arduino's libraries folder

-  AVR platforms : the files LOccam and FreeRTOS_AVR ( Bill Greiman ) which is the default .
+  AVR platforms : the folders LOccam and FreeRTOS_AVR ( Bill Greiman ) which is the default .

-  ARM platforms : the files LOccam and FreeRTOS_ARM (Bill Greiman) .
+  ARM platforms : the folders LOccam and FreeRTOS_ARM (Bill Greiman) .
   In this later case you  must edit the file LOccam.h .
   You comment  #include < FreeRTOS_AVR > and  uncomment   #include < FreeRTOS_ARM >
   that's all .